The Redhill Academy Trust instils the ethos that safeguarding and promoting the welfare of children is everyone’s responsibility.

 The Redhill Academy Trust Executive Board understands the safeguarding responsibilities placed upon the Trust as outlined in Keeping Children Safe in Education 2023.

 The Trust has a rigorous recruitment process for all staff and checks for all visitors.
 The Trust meets its statutory requirements in relation to the Disclosure & Barring Scheme.
 In conjunction with the Trust Safer Recruitment policy, the Trust ensures that all employees and volunteers who work with children and young adults have had an appropriate DBS check and this information is recorded, along with other pre-employment checks in line with Keeping Children Safe in Education on the Single Central Record of each academy.

 Safeguarding policies are up to date, robust and relevant.
 Policies are reviewed at least annually and updated to reflect national guidance from external legislation.

-Each academy has a Designated Safeguarding Lead and at least one Deputy Designated Safeguarding Lead.
-Training is completed in accordance with guidance set out in KCSIE 2021 by the Designated Safeguarding Leads.
+Each academy has a Designated Safeguarding Lead, one Deputy Designated Safeguarding Lead and a wider safeguarding team.
+Training is completed in accordance with guidance set out in KCSIE 2023.